dincarnato/papers/Borovska et al., 2024/README.md

 $ bowtie2-build --threads <n> Ecoli_TUs.fasta Ecoli_TUs
 ```

 If working with paired-end reads, first clip sequencing adapters and merge pairs into long reads.
-For this purpose we typically use [Cutadapt](https://github.com/marcelm/cutadapt/) and [PEAR](https://cme.h-its.org/exelixis/web/software/pear/), but any other program can be used as well. <br/>
+For this purpose we typically use [Cutadapt](https://github.com/marcelm/cutadapt/) and [PEAR](https://cme.h-its.org/exelixis/web/software/pear/), but any other program (e.g., [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) and [COPEread](https://sourceforge.net/projects/coperead/)) can be used as well. <br/>
 Note that, if working with single reads, the following steps can be omitted as `rf-map` will take care of clipping the sequencing adapters prior to read mapping:

 ```bash